 - The Australian Heeler is full of working energy and intelligence.

-- This breed should be placed with a family who is seriously active.
+- This breed should be placed with a family that is seriously active.

-- You should exercise this breed a minimum of 60 minutes each day.
+- You should exercise this breed for a minimum of 60 minutes each day.

-- He is a protective pooch who will ensure the safety of his family.
+- They are protective dogs, who always ensure the safety of their families.

-- He will be aloof at first, but will be fine once socially acclimated.
+- They are aloof at first but will be fine once socially acclimated.

 - This breed will naturally herd because both parents are herders.

-- Socialization is an important part of his training.
+- Socialization is an important part of training.

-- Without proper socialization, this pup may be warier of strangers.
+- Without proper socialization, this pup may be wary of strangers.

 - He needs space both inside and outside of the home.